tusharbhutt/Endless-Nodes/README.md

 Note that there is no need to use "\[time(your string here)\]"

-If you want, grab the file below which should have metadata builtin that will show you how to save a file with the date and time as part of the filename
+If you want, grab the file below which should have metadata built in that will show you how to save a file with the date and time as part of the filename

 ![imagesaveguide](./img/imagesaveguide.png)